Overview

 - Preserve high-order proximity in the graph

-- Perform element-wise normalization on the matrix
+- Apply element-wise normalization to the matrix

 Let S be the adjacency matrix of graph G =(V,E), D be the degree matrix, and A be the transition matrix and A = D-1S.
-See the example below, the number on each edge represents the edge weight:
+In the example below, the number on each edge represents the edge weight:

-However, as k → ∞, it can be proved that Akij → dj/2m where m = |E|, and dj is the degree of the j-th node.
+However, as k → ∞, it can be proved that Akij → dj/2m, where m = |E| and dj is the degree of the j-th node.
 Since many real-world graphs are scale-free, the entries in Ak follow a heavy-tailed distribution.
-This implies that the pairwise distances between data points in Ak are predominantly influenced by columns with exceptionally large values, making them less meaningful and posing challenges for the next dimension reduction step.
+This implies that the pairwise distances between data points in Ak are predominantly influenced by columns with exceptionally large values.
+This skews the similarity and reduces effectiveness of the subsequent dimension reduction step.

 Algorithm Process